lovetodream/oracle-nio/README.md

 > Please note that all token based authentication methods are currently untested, because I (@lovetodream) do not have the infrastructure to test this.
 Contributions are welcome!

 All connections can be TLS encrypted using `OracleConnection.Configuration.TLS`.
-**Please be aware that the connection might fail due to TLS renegotiation not being supported at the moment**.
-Help is needed to implement this feature, see [#2](https://github.com/lovetodream/oracle-nio/issues/2).

 ## Getting started